Want to know the best times to visit Scotland? Our top picks of things to do each month will help you decide.

 Whether you dream of hiking in the Highlands, winter sports adventures or revelling at one of Scotland’s fantastic festivals, certain months are best.
 We’ve even included the average temperature to give you an idea of what to expect.
+For any events and venues mentioned, please check dates and opening times before travelling.

 Ready to book?
 Find your perfect cottage in Scotland.